-Investment securities to collateralize deposits of Navarro College shall be U.S. Government debt obligations, U.S. Agency debt obligations, State of Texas, local municipalities and district debt obligations.
+Investment securities to collateralize deposits of Navarro College shall be U.S. Government debt obligations, U.S. Agency debt obligations, State of Texas, local municipalities and district debt obligations and letters of credit.
 All investment securities will be held at the Federal Reserve Bank, the Federal Home Loan Bank or at a third-party bank as approved by the College.

-All substitution of security collateral shall be approved by the Vice-President for Finance and Administration and/or the Comptroller Director of Business Services and Cashiers Office.
+All substitution of security collateral shall be approved by the Vice-President for Finance and/or the Comptroller.